 - a.
 Avoid, minimize and/or mitigate impacts on the natural heritage systems and key hydrologic areas; - b.
 Can be serviced with existing infrastructure and do not adversely impact the Servicing Master Plan; - c.
 Make efficient use of existing or planned infrastructure in a manner that is financially and environmentally sustainable; - d.
 Are located in proximity to existing arterial and collector roads as shown on Schedule C; - e.
-Contribute to the achievement of complete communities by addressing needs of communities adjacent to Orbit, integration with developments within TOC 1 and 2, or proposals large enough to form complete communities on their own; and - f.
+Contribute to the achievement of complete communities by addressing needs of communities adjacent to Orbit, integration with developments within TOC 1 and 2, or proposals large enough to form complete communities on their own: - f.
+Demonstrate need for the expansion to support growth or to facilitate community priorities such as public service facilities, social or affordable housing, or other community benefit; and - g.
 Demonstrate consistency with or do not preclude elements of the Plan, including the road network, land uses, active transportation network, open space network and/or precinct policies.